bradvision/bradvision.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Hello, I'm Bradley Choi, This platform is intended to be where I can share
+<p>Hello, I'm Bradley Choi.
+This platform is intended to be where I can share
 some of my works, ideas, and a bit about myself.
 If you have any comments or questions regarding anything here feel free to contact me.</p>